ShuhongChen/shuhongchen.github.io/reviews.md

             Counteraction: risen.
         </label>
         <!-- <br> -->
-        It's really something when an isekai anime convincingly births an economy by introducing bigmacs.
-Log horizon sure has its issues (many issues), but its high points are some of the best moments in anime.
-Instead of rehashing things, I'll just link this great analysis series called "dissecting log horizon" by the golden witch (hopefully these <a href="https://youtube.com/playlist?list=PLdOsb-MYEc0HUfrzXw2ZukWWYQD7x6ia8">links</a> still work).
+        It's really something when an isekai convincingly births an economy by introducing fastfood.
+Instead of rehashing things, I'll just link this <a href="https://youtube.com/playlist?list=PLdOsb-MYEc0HUfrzXw2ZukWWYQD7x6ia8">great analysis series</a> by the golden witch.
 Good academic content on good anime is hard to come by; highly recommend both the show and analysis. <!-- <br>* -->
     </td>
 </tr>
 <tr>